RhetTbull/guitk/README_DEV.md

 ## Build

-- `./build_readme.sh` to update the README.md uses Markdown Preprocessor
-- `poetry build`
+- `doit`

 ## Docs

+Will be built as part of `doit` but can be built separately with:

 - `mkdocs build`

+Can be served locally with:

+- `mkdocs serve`

 ## Updating README.md

-Do not directly edit README.md, instead edit README.mdpp and process with MarkdownPP using `build_readme.sh` to update README.md
+Do not directly edit README.md, instead edit README.mdpp and process with MarkdownPP using `doit` to update README.md